davidrf/curriculum/articles/branching.md

 ---
 title: Branching & Conditionals
 topic: control-flow
+description: Introduces conditional expressions and logical branching (if/else statements) in Ruby, allowing programs to make decisions about what code to run.
 ---

 This article introduces conditional expressions and logical branching in Ruby.
 This is the building block of writing intelligent programs.